gvwilson/thirdbit/src/fiction/darker-web/index.md

 <section markdown="1">

 It is January 2025.
-The man taking the oath of office for the second time looks human, but only if you don't look too closely.
+The man taking the oath of office for the second time only looks human if you don't look too closely.
 His flesh seems…loose,
-and his much younger wife clearly has to stop herself from flinching each time he reaches for her.
+and his much younger wife clearly has to stop herself from flinching each time he touches her.
-Nikhil Jayaramath wonders what bargains the man has made, then uses the remote to turn the television off.
+Nila Jayaramath wonders what bargains the man has made, then uses the remote to turn the television off.

-Someone knocks on his door.
+Someone knocks on her door.
-He stands,
-stiffly,
-to open it.
+She stands somewhat stiffly to open it.
-He has been expecting this visitor for a while.
+She has been expecting some sort of visitor for a while.

-The young man standing there is wearing a conservative blue suit and a pin-striped tie, but knows enough to fold his hands together in front of his chest and bow slightly.
+The young man standing there is wearing a conservative blue suit and a pin-striped tie.
-Nikhil returns the bow,
-but does not invite the man in.
+Nila does not invite him in.

 The silence stretches uncomfortably.
-Finally, the young man clears his throat.
+Finally, he clears his throat.
-"Sir, my name is Levitt.
+"Ma'am, my name is Levitt.
 We spoke on the phone.
 I was hoping…"
 He pauses,
 as if suddenly unsure exactly what he was hoping.

-Nikhil inclines his head.
+Nila inclines her head.
-He very much doubts that the man's name is actually Levitt, but sees no point in making an issue of the matter.
+She very much doubts that the man's name is actually Levitt, but sees no point in making an issue of the matter.
 "I appreciate you coming to see me in person,
 Mister Levitt,
 but I'm afraid my answer has not changed."

-"But, sir."
+"But professor."
-There is a hint of desperation in the young man's voice.
+There is desperation in the young man's voice.
 "Did you look at the pictures I sent you?
 The ones from the riot?"

-"I did," Nikhil confirms.
+"I did," Nila confirms.
+The public saw a man wearing a stupid horned hat surrounded by other human beings.
+Nila saw something else.
-"I'm surprised you were able to keep them out of the news."
+"I'm impressed that you were able to keep them out of the news."

-The young man waves the comment away, as if deciding what the media does and doesn't let people know is a trivial thing.
+The young man waves the praise away.
-"Sir, it's accelerating.
+"Ma'am, it's accelerating.
-It's almost like it's *trying* to make things worse.
-My superiors have almost convinced themselves that some foreign influence is responsible."

-Nikhil almost smiles at that.
-"I think it would be more appropriate to say alien rather than foreign."
+Our models give us another couple of years at most before…" He shrugs helplessly.
+Neither science nor faith offers words for what is coming.

-The young man wastes another few minutes of whatever time they have left trying to convince the aging professor to change his mind.
+The young man wastes another few minutes of whatever time they have left trying to convince the aging professor to change her mind about helping.
 When that has no effect,
 he invokes the phrase "national security" as if it was the opening line in an exorcism.
-When Nikhil is unmoved by his bluster, he gives up and leaves.
+When Nila is still unmoved by his bluster, he gives up and leaves.

-Nikhil closes his office door and goes to stand by his window.
+Nila closes her door and goes to stand by her window.
 Below,
-students are walking across the quad as they have for well over a hundred years.
+students are walking across the quad as they have for a hundred and fifty years.
-None of them seem to be talking to each other, though.
+None of them are talking to each other, though.
 Instead,
 they all seem to be looking at the screens in their hands, and at the darkness beneath the glass.
-He watches for a moment,
+She watches for a moment,
 then lets the curtain fall.

 </section>